GSA/cio.gov-redo/_pages/about/meetings-and-operations.md

 CIO Council Executive Committee Repository **(Connect.gov Login Required)**

 ## Meeting Schedule
 Below is the current schedule for both Full Council and Executive Committee meetings.
-CIOs can also review previous meeting agendas and materials **(Connect.gov Login Required)**
+CIOs can also review previous meeting agendas and materials on the <a href="https://community.connect.gov/x/KYfzIQ">CIO Council Home Page</a> **(Connect.gov Login Required)**.

 *Note: Committees are scheduled to meet from 2:30-3:20 before each Full Council meeting.
 All Council meetings are currently held virtually.*<br>